firedev/firedev.github.io/_posts/2015-06-09-git-ignore-deleted-files.md

 in repository because they are getting in the way of your settings. `.ruby-version` for instance.

-So you check out the repository and what the...
+You check out the repository and what the...
 {% highlight sh %}
 $ git clone ...
 ...